 Check out this Guide to learn more about educational blogging.

 10- Web Conferencing Tools

 With the advance of technology into education and the ease of accessibility to internet services, a new form of instruction based on web conferencing technologies has emerged.
-Web conferencing was initially introduced ino the world of business allowing conferencing events to be shared with remote locations but is now widely embraced in education.
+Web conferencing was initially introduced into the world of business allowing conferencing events to be shared with remote locations but is now widely embraced in education.

 11- Collaborative Web Tools

-I have recently published a list of some of the best web tools that teachers and students can use to synchronously collaborate online, hold discussions, and backchannel.
+We have recently published a list of some of the best web tools that teachers and students can use to synchronously collaborate online, hold discussions, and backchannel.
 Check out the List Here.